 Type of Award: Cooperative agreements or discretionary grants.
-Estimated Available Funds: \$134,800,000.
+Estimated Available Funds: \$103,100,000.

 These estimated available funds are the total available for all three types of grants under the i3 program (Development, Validation, and Scale-up grants).

-Contingent upon the availability of funds and the quality of the applications received, we may make additional awards in FY 2015 or later years from the list of unfunded applicants from this competition.
+Contingent upon the availability of funds and the quality of applications, we may make additional awards in FY 2017 or later years from the list of unfunded applications from this competition.

-Estimated Range of Awards:

-Development grants: Up to \$3,000,000.
+Estimated Range of Awards: Development grants: Up to \$3,000,000.